gibiansky/blog/posts/k-nearest-neighbors-simplest-machine-learning/post.md

 still, this is far from good, given the performance of neural networks in the [previous post](http://andrew.gibiansky.com/blog/machine-learning/machine- learning-neural-networks).
-It's interesting to note that the dependence on the value of $$k$$ seems pretty week, at least for the small values we're investigating.
+It's interesting to note that the dependence on the value of $k$ seems pretty weak, at least for the small values we're investigating.
 This is due to the pleasantly-named **[Curse of Dimensionality](http://en.wikipedia.org/wiki/Curse_of_dimensionality)**, which I might discuss sometime in the near future, as it's pretty much the reason that machine learning is Hard with a capital H.